Office of Career and Professional Development

 Cornell Career Network

-We strongly recommend checking out the resources of the wider Cornell Career Network managed by our colleagues at university-wide Career Services in Barnes Hall, including the Career Development Toolkit, Handshake for job and internship postings, Interstride for international student resources, and CUeLINKS for connecting with alumni.
+We are part of the wider Cornell Career Network and strongly recommend checking out the resources managed by our colleagues at University Career Development in Barnes Hall, including pre-grad advising, the Career Development Toolkit, Handshake for job and internship postings, Interstride for international student job resources, and CUeLINKS for connecting with alumni.

 Other Offices and Resources